sbaier1/dcos-docs-site/pages/services/kubernetes/storage-docs-work/storage/tutorial-kubernetes-storage-basic/index.md

 1. Ping the cluster for a description of attached persistant volume:

     ```bash
-    kubectl decribe pv
+    kubectl describe pv
     ```

-1. Note the returned value of `VolumeHandle` from the CLI output and confirm this value matches in the AWS console:
+1. Note the returned value of `VolumeHandle` from the CLI output and confirm this value matches in the AWS console.

-    ---OUTPUT/SCREENSHOT NEEDED OF THIS VALIDATION STEP---

-## Delete the attached pod
+### Delete the attached pod

 1. Get the name of the pod: